 Green marketing involves genuine efforts by businesses to promote products and services as environmentally friendly.
 Companies adopting green marketing practices incorporate sustainability into their operations, production, and supply chains.
 This can include the use of eco-friendly materials, energy-efficient processes, and a commitment to reducing their overall environmental impact.
-Green marketing aims to attract and appeal to consumers who prioritize sustainability, fostering a positive image and building brand loyalty through authentic environmental stewardship.
+Green marketing aims to attract and appeal to consumers who environmental stewardship.

 ECO Canada monitors trends in job postings for environmental workers across Canada.
-Our most recent job posting analysis10 reveals that from 2021 to 2023 there were more than 1,000 environmental job ads each year for Professional occupations in advertising, marketing and public relations and 40% of all job ads in this occupation reflected a demand for environmental workers in 2023.
+Our most recent job posting analysis10 reveals that from 2021 to 2023 there were more than 1,000 environmental job ads each year for Professional occupations in advertising, marketing and public in 2023.

 Our outlook for this occupation suggests that this trend will continue.
 We estimate that one in five workers in this occupation are in environmental roles and project 20,400 net job openings for environmental workers in this occupation through 2033 across Canada.
-Roughly 63% of those job openings (12,910) will be in Ontario, 15% will be in British Columbia (3,150) and 13% in Alberta (2,750).
+Roughly 63% of those job openings (12,910) will be in Ontario, 15% will be in British Columbia (3,150) and 13% in Alberta